instadeepai/Mava/.github/ISSUE_TEMPLATE/test_internal.md

 ---
-name: Test
+name: Planned test
-about: Outline the structure for a test
+about: Outline the structure for a planned test, this could be broader system/integration tests or for tests for existing code.
 title: '[TEST]'
 labels: test
 assignees: ''